Plugins are a feature to extend the capabilities of vCluster. They allow you to add custom functionality, such as:

-Plugin hooks are a great feature to adjust current syncing behaviour of vcluster without the need to override an already existing syncer in vcluster completely.
-They allow you to change outgoing objects of vcluster similar to an mutating admission controller in Kubernetes.
-Requirement for an hook to work correctly is that vcluster itself would sync the resource, so hooks only work for the core resources that are synced by vcluster such as pods, services, secrets etc.
+Plugin hooks are a great feature to adjust the current syncing behaviour of vCluster without the need to override an already existing syncer in vCluster completely.
+They allow you to change outgoing objects of vCluster similar to an mutating admission controller in Kubernetes.
+The requirement for a hook to work correctly is that vCluster itself would sync the resource, so hooks only work for the core resources that are synced by vCluster such as pods, services, secrets etc.

-vcluster provides an SDK for writing plugin controllers that abstracts a lot of the syncer complexity away from the user, but still gives you access to the underlying structures if you need it.
-Internally, the vcluster SDK uses the popular controller-runtime project, that is used by vcluster itself to create the controllers.
-The vcluster SDK lets you write custom plugin controllers with just a few lines of code.
+vCluster provides an SDK for writing plugin controllers that abstracts a lot of the syncer complexity away from the user, but still gives you access to the underlying structures if you need it.
+Internally, the vCluster SDK uses the popular controller-runtime project, which is used by vCluster itself to create the controllers.
+The vCluster SDK lets you write custom plugin controllers with just a few lines of code.

 If you develop a plugin of your own, we recommend creating a

 plugin.yaml (the name has no special functionality, you could also name it